jj-tutorial/tutorial/book/src/core-concepts/throwing-away-changes-and-jj-undo.md

 At any time, you can get rid of a change with `jj abandon`.
 It's tons of fun!
 Let's try it:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:116:126}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:147:151}}

-You know what?
-Let's get rid of this "hello and goodbye world" nonsense.
-Sure, we're standing on top of this change, but if you have a wrecking ball, isn't it more fun to smash the thing down the middle?
-Let's get rid of `x`.
+This throws away our current change.
+We abandoned `opqvmvrn`, and since that was the same as `@`, `jj` makes a new change for us, in this case, called `nvnlxpxw`.

+But what if we abandon something that's not `@`?
+Like, let's say, `t`, the change that we're currently on top of.
 What's the worst that could happen?

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:157:171}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:154:160}}

-Oh.
-That doesn't look good.
-What did we do?
+So what happened here?

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:173:180}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:163:169}}

 As you can see, because we got rid of the commit we were standing on, instead of throwing us away too, `jj` just re-parented us onto the abandoned commit's parent.
-And we have some sort of problem with our diffs, `jj` ran into some issues trying to apply the contents of our change onto our parent.
+We're still on change `nvnlxpxw`, but now our parent is `ptrqnyzv`, not `tnmounps`.

+But what if that was a mistake?
+What if we didn't actually want to throw away `tnmounps`, and we regret our actions here?

-Thankfully, I have some good news.
+I have good news.

 ### `jj undo`

 There's a really useful subcommand that goes by `jj undo`:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:182:188}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:171:175}}

 That's it!
 We're good again:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:190:199}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:178:185}}

 Everything is back to where we put it.
 We can always `jj undo` to undo *any* of our last operations, and `jj` will make things right again.
 Don't underestimate how good this feels: you can really try out things and not worry about messing up the state of the world, it's very freeing.
+It even brought our bookmark back!

 There is one funny thing about `jj undo` I feel compelled to mention, though.
 What do you think would happen if we `jj undo`'d again right now?

 Make your guess, and then give it a try:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:202:214}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:188:195}}

 That's right: the last thing you did was an `undo`, so an `undo` just `undo`es that `undo`.
 Hilarious, but kind of frustrating.
 There's a